shaohong-g/allaboutaws/README.md

 Useful Aws Tutorials and Documentations

 ## Prerequisite
-The below examples are experimented in `AWS Academy Leaner Lab`.
+Most of the below examples are experimented in `AWS Academy Leaner Lab`.
 Hence do **configure** your own IAM roles/users to allow the use of the various AWS resources.

 We will be using the following for the creation of AWS services:
 - IAM role